Fleker/CumulusTV/README.md

 Want to make it easy for users to add a Twitch stream without entering a complicated URL?
 Then you want to create a plugin.
 This is an app that works easily with CumulusTV, simplifying the amount of work you need to do for a live channel to appear.

 To learn how to do this, read <a href="https://github.com/Fleker/CumulusTV/wiki/Create-a-3rd-Party-Plugin">this wiki page</a>.

-## Contributing
-This is a project meant for the community.
-If you're a developer and have a feature request, feel free to fork the project and submit an update through a pull request.

 ## Photos
 <img src='https://cloud.githubusercontent.com/assets/3291635/9021048/00a04364-37fd-11e5-85be-1e550796d922.png' width='640px'/>